Cop (film): Critical reception

 On Rotten Tomatoes the film has an approval rating of 83% based on 18 reviews, with an average rating of 5.6/10.

 Linda Rasmussen of AllMovie gave the film three out of five stars and described the film as a "grim, brutally violent, darkly humorous modern-day film noir," whilst noting the film's "violent and exciting conclusion".
 Rasmussen also noted "Cop is completely absorbing because of Woods' chillingly effective performance.
 Few actors can make an amoral, clever, sardonic, and vicious character as appealing as Woods.
 As Hopkins, Woods combines complex contradictions with ease, showing the various sides of his character's personality.
 Cop, while singularly unpleasant is always insightful and fascinating."

-Roger Ebert gave the film three out of four stars, writing "Anyone without a history of watching James Woods in the movies might easily misread "Cop."
+Roger Ebert gave the film three out of four stars, writing "Anyone without a history of watching James Woods in the movies might easily misread Cop.
 They might think this is simply a violent, sick, contrived exploitation picture, and that would certainly be an accurate description of its surfaces.
 But Woods operates in this movie almost as if he were writing his own footnotes.
-He uses his personality, his voice and his quirky sense of humor to undermine the material and comment on it, until "Cop" becomes an essay on this whole genre of movie.
+He uses his personality, his voice and his quirky sense of humor to undermine the material and comment on it, until Cop becomes an essay on this whole genre of movie.
 And then, with the movie's startling last shot, Woods slams shut the book.
 It's as if Woods and Harris watched a Dirty Harry movie one night and decided to see what would happen if Harry were really dirty."

 Jay Boyar of the Orlando Sentinel gave the film three out of five stars, under the conclusive headline "Cop is Dirty Harry with a human touch."

+Author James Ellroy was not a fan of the adaptation of his novel, placing it in the "Films to Flee" part of his website.

 Janet Maslin, writing for The New York Times, did not care for the movie, giving an overall mixed review, noting that "the plot leaves a lot to be desired, especially since it devotes no more than 30 seconds' thought to the killer's motive or his history," and that aspects were not believable, including some of the police work, all the scenes of Woods with his family, and those of Charles Durning professing feminist views.
 She felt the directing was "workmanlike and somewhat flat."
 She did praise Lesley Ann Warren for being "charming in an idiotic role," and James Woods for being "far and away the best thing" in the movie.